noppanut15/depthviz/README.md

 **Upgrade:**

-When a new version is released, you can upgrade to the latest version using the following command:
+When a new version is released, upgrade `depthviz` to the latest version by running:

 ```bash
 pipx upgrade depthviz